PhiZone/api-anc/README.md

 1. Database: Configure your own PostgreSQL server before filling in `DefaultConnection`.
 2. File Storage: We use the file storage service provided by TapTap, courtesy of Phigrim.
-Ask anyone who has access to the service for credentials before filling in `FileStorageSettings`.
+Ask anyone who has access to the service for credentials before filling in `TapTapSettings`.
 3. RabbitMQ: Setup your own RabbitMQ server before filling in `RabbitMQSettings`.

 ## Data Processing